karolfurtak/Fiszkowa_appka_moja_proba/supabase/functions/generate-flashcards/README.md

 ## AI Prompt

 The function uses a carefully crafted prompt to instruct the AI to:
+1. Generate flashcards in the SAME LANGUAGE as the source text (if text is in Polish, flashcards are in Polish; if in English, flashcards are in English)
-1. Generate flashcards with questions between 50-10000 characters
+2. Generate flashcards with questions between 50-10000 characters
-2. Provide concise answers (max 500 characters)
+3. Provide concise answers (max 500 characters)
-3. Detect domain of knowledge if not provided
+4. Detect domain of knowledge if not provided
 4. Return structured JSON response

 ## Environment Variables